TanveerAIML/Investigating_and_Optimising_Machine_Learning_Algorithms_for_Heart_Disease/README.md

 1. Gathering information related to heart disease on patients and collecting dataset which may come from electronic health records, clinical trials or population-based studies.
 Create the tasks that is to clean and pre-process the data to ensure that it is suitable for analysis.
 2. Explore the data to gain a better understanding.
 This may involve visualizing the data using plots and charts.
 3. Use machine learning techniques to test and train the data to develop 4 different model on Linear regression, Neural Network, Support Vector and Naïve Bayes.
 Compare the algorithms to analyse which algorithm can predict more accurately on heart disease.
 4. Based on the results, need to refine and improve the model by adjusting the algorithm or by adding additional data.
+Repeat this process until the developed model will meets the specific goals.